Dazed and Confused: Smoke Point Versus Flash Point

 So, is there ever a reason to use oils with a low smoke point for high-heat sautéing?

 The answer is a qualified "yes."
-You can kind of cheat a bit when sautéing.
-I personally love the flavors of nice virgin olive oil and butter.
+You can cheat a bit when sautéing.
+I personally love the flavors of lovely virgin olive oil and butter.
 The problem is that these fats have pretty low smoke points.
 The milk solids in the butter pull the smoke point way down.
 But, since sautéing calls for small pieces of food, they cook quickly.
-I can mix some oil with a higher smoke point with a little butter for a sauté.
-I get great flavor, and a quick dinner.
+I can mix some oil with a higher smoke point and a bit of butter for sauté.
+I get great flavor and a quick dinner.
 Perfect!

-Now, this doesn't mean that some of those milk solids in the butter don't brown.
-It just means that they are sort of "diluted" by the addition of some other oil so their effect isn't as apparent.
+This doesn't mean some milk solids in the butter don't brown.
+It just means they are "diluted" by adding some other oil, so their effect isn't as apparent.
 Plus, the flavor of browned butter is quite nice.

-To retain some of the nutty butter flavor without risk of not just browning but burning the milk solids, consider making and using clarified butter or ghee.
+To retain some nutty butter flavors without the risk of browning and burning the milk solids, consider making and using clarified butter or ghee.
 Removing the milk solids increases the smoke point from 350°F to 485°F.

 Heavy Bottomed Pans

-Remember how I said that adding foods to a pan cool it down?
+Remember how I said that adding food to a pan cools it down?
 Well, the effect is more dramatic the thinner and flimsier your pan is.
 A thin pan might heat up quickly, but it will also cool down very quickly.

 The issue with this is that not only will it take longer for the temperature to rebound when you add food, but you will also end up with hot spots in the bottom of the pan that could lead to burned spots on your food.
-Ironically, it's easier to burn food in a pan that cools down quickly!
+Ironically, burning food in a pan that cools down quickly is easier!

-Using a heavy bottomed pan helps to minimize hot spots and increase heat retention.
+Using a heavy-bottomed pan helps minimize hot spots and increase heat retention.
 Cast iron is perfect for this.
-If you don't have one, it is not the end of the world.
-Look for a stainless steel pan that has an aluminum or copper core.
+However, it is not the end of the world if you don't have one.
+Look for a stainless steel pan with an aluminum or copper core.

-Stainless steel is not a great heat conductor"”it heats slowly, but it tough and acidic foods don't react with it.
-Encasing a great conductor, such as copper or aluminum, inside a not-so-great conductor, such as stainless steel, gives you the best of both worlds.
-When shopping for cookware of this sort, purchase the heaviest kind that you can afford, because heavier means better heat retention.
+Stainless steel is not a great heat conductor."
+It heats slowly, but it is tough, and acidic foods don't react with it.
+Encasing a great conductor, such as copper or aluminum, inside a not-so-great conductor, like stainless steel, gives you the best of both worlds.
+When shopping for cookware of this sort, purchase the heaviest kind you can afford because heavier means better heat retention.

 I do recommend that you buy a cast iron skillet.
-These days, they come pre-seasoned so you can use them right away, and they only get better with time.
-As an added bonus, cast iron is relatively inexpensive.
-My 12" Lodge cast iron skillet cost me less than 20 bucks, and I use it all the time.
+These days, they come pre-seasoned so you can use them immediately, and they only improve with time.
+As a bonus, cast iron is relatively inexpensive.
+For example, my 12" Lodge cast iron skillet cost me less than 20 bucks, and I use it constantly.

 Simple Rules For Sautéing or Pan Searing

-The thing to remember is this: it's not the oil that needs to retain the heat, it's the pan.
+Remember this: it's not the oil that needs to retain the heat; it's the pan.

 When sautéing or pan searing, remember these rules in this order: